 Aura is a Security System for the Camera CautiousBy - 01/17/2017

 The recent hike in the number of connected home security devices has spurred a debate: Have we sacrificed privacy for convenience?
 A lot of people are concerned about privacy, and rightly so.
 The very devices we use to protect our homes can be turned against us.
-A new security system aims to protect your home without being invasive and obtrusive by eliminating one typically crucial component–a security camera.
+A new security system aims to protect your home without being intrusive by eliminating one typically crucial component–a security camera.

 How Aura Works

 Imagine that your floor is full of empty soda cans.
 If an intruder, not knowing about the cans, walks in, what would happen?
-Most likely, the cans will make a noise.
+Most likely, the cans will make noise.
 It’s basic home security.

 Hardware and Installation